top of page

 Eligibility: High school seniors and undergraduate students.

-The Judicial Intern Opportunity Program (JIOP) offered by the American Bar Association provides a prestigious opportunity for high school seniors and undergraduates who are traditionally underrepresented in the legal field.
-This competitive program places interns with state or federal judges, allowing them to gain firsthand experience in the judiciary and legal research.
+The Judicial Intern Opportunity Program (JIOP) offered by the American Bar Association provides a prestigious opportunity for high school seniors traditionally underrepresented in the legal field.
+This competitive program places interns with state or federal judges, allowing them to gain experience with the judiciary and legal research.
+During the internship, you will engage in judicial research and writing.
+The program includes orientations and receptions in participating cities.
+These events provide excellent networking opportunities, and local law firms often host additional networking events.
+Interns may also have the opportunity to observe court proceedings.

 Location: Virtual